Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Margin Aware Sample Selection

-Proposition~\ref{prop:sample_level_sensitivity} implies that the constraint whose perturbation has the most potential impact on $P^{\star}_t$ is the constraint with the highest associated optimal dual variable.
-As in the task-level constraints, infinitesimally tightening the constraint in a neighborhood $(x, y)$ would restrict the feasible set, causing an increase of the optimal value of $P^{\star}_t$ at a rate larger than $\lambda(x, y)$.
-In that sense, the magnitude of the dual variables can be used as a measure of informativeness of a training sample.
-Similarly to non-support vectors in SVMs, samples associated to inactive constraints (i.e., $\{ (x, y) : \lambda^{\star}_t(x, y) = 0\}$), are considered uninformative.
-This notion of informativeness is illustrated in Figure~\ref{fig:sample_selec}.
-As shown in the figure, large dual variables correspond to both outliers and inliers.
-Indeed, informative samples and outliers (such as mislabeled samples) may be hard to distinguish.
-Recent empirical findings indicate that many active and continual learning algorithms consistently prefer to acquire samples that traditional models fail to learn \citep{outliers}.
+As in the task-level constraints, Corollary~\ref{coro:sample_level_sensitivity} implies that the constraint whose perturbation has the most potential impact on $S_t$ is the constraint with the highest associated optimal dual variable.
+As such, infinitesimally tightening the constraint in a neighborhood $(x, y)$ would restrict the feasible set, causing an increase of the optimal value of $S_t$ at a rate larger than $\lambda_{x, y}$.
+In that sense, the magnitude of dual variables can be used as a measure of informativeness of a training sample.
+Similarly to \emph{non-support vectors in SVMs}, samples associated to inactive constraints (i.e., $\{ (x, y) : \lambda^{\star}_{x, y}(t) = 0\}$), are considered uninformative.
+This notion of informativeness is illustrated in Figure~\ref{fig:tsne}.